 hree-Dimensional Warriors provides an overview of how United States Marine Corps (USMC) aviation shapes their capabilities and directs how they operate.
 Aviation allows the USMC to be "three dimensional warriors" in fighting the "three block war."
 Not only does aviation provide for 360-degree situational awareness, but aviation leverages the ground warrior against the "hybrid" enemies he faces today.
 As a former Commandant of the USMC characterized the challenge, the Marines have to be prepared to fight the "three block war."
-For then-Commandant General Krulak, Marines had to be prepared to operate over the spectrum of warfare within confined space.
+For then-Commandant General Krulak, the spectrum of warfare within confined space.
 USMC aviation provides the essential glue for